Percival David Foundation of Chinese Art: Relocation

-Due to a funding crisis, the Gordon Square building housing the Foundation's collection closed at the end of 2007.
-The ceramics collection has been loaned on a long-term basis to the British Museum, where the whole collection, about 1,700 objects, is on permanent public display in a specially designed new gallery (Room 95, British Museum) opened on 23 April 2009, sponsored by Sir Joseph Hotung.
+Due to a funding crisis, 53 Gordon Square closed at the end of 2007.
+The ceramics collection went on a long-term loan to the British Museum, where the whole collection, about 1,700 objects, is on permanent public display in a specially designed gallery (Room 95, British Museum) opened on 23 April 2009, sponsored by Sir Joseph Hotung.
 The public gallery is part of the Sir Joseph Hotung Centre for Ceramic Studies, which includes facilities to use the collection for teaching.

 Chinese Ceramics: Highlights of the Sir Percival David Collection, by Regina Krahl and Jessica Harrison-Hall, was published in April 2009 by the British Museum Press to coincide with the opening of the new display.

+In November 2024, it was announced that the collection of 1,700 objects, worth an estimated £1bn, would be donated to the British Museum.
+The donation formally took place in April 2025.
+Some items of the collection will be lent to the Shanghai Museum in China and Metropolitan Museum of Art in New York following the completion of the donation.

 Collection

 David focused his collection of Chinese ceramics on stonewares and porcelain from the 10th to the 18th centuries (Song to Qing dynasties), with a few earlier pieces from the Six Dynasties to the Tang.
 The earliest piece in the collection dates from the third-century Western Jin.
 There are no pieces from the earlier periods of Chinese history because David chose not to collect any Chinese earthenware; the development of earthenware is found all around the world, and David's collection aims to give a representative overview of the development of ceramics that is unique to China.
 He chose the pieces based on the quality of the workmanship and historical importance with a view towards education.

-Many pieces were imperial wares of the Ming and Qing dynasty, and he collected an unusual number of the rare Song dynasty Ru ware.
+Many pieces in the collection were imperial wares of the Ming and Qing dynasty, and David collected an unusual number of the rare Song dynasty Ru ware.
+Other notable items in the collection are the David Vases, and a chicken cup for serving wine during the reign of the Ming emperor Chenghua.
 Just before the opening of the collection in 1952, the foundation was also given a small collection of mostly monochrome porcelain belonging to Mountstuart Elphinstone.

-At the British museum, the collection of the 1,700 items starts with the David Vases placed before the main space of Room 95.
+At the British Museum, the collection of the 1,700 items starts with the David Vases placed before the main space of Room 95.
 Around two hundred of the best pieces are displayed in cases in the centre of the room, with the remaining 1,500 pieces arranged more compactly in rows of glass shelves around the room.